 According to research by Lynch, by 2020, nearly 46% (almost half) of the workforce will consist of the Millennials, also referred to as “Screenagers” more used to screen learning (mobile learning), rather than learning from books.
 With the entry of “digital natives (Gen Y)”, mobile learning is pushed forward as a powerful device to empower the learner because it allows them to undertake education in an environment they find themselves in at any given point of time – be it commuting, at the workplace, or at home.
 This has made it necessary to migrate Flash content to HTML5.

-Migrating Flash to HTML5 for Millennials
+Migrate Flash to HTML5 for the Millennials

-Almost half of the workforce in the US will soon be millennials.
 Migrating Flash to HTML5 can promote eLearning among millennials because it:

 - Makes e-learning accessible on mobile devices

 - Increases the flexibility to learn anytime, anywhere